eclipse-cdt/cdt/README.md

 We encourage all vendors who are extending and redistributing Eclipse CDT to engage with the project and contribute fixes and improvements back to the Eclipse CDT project.

+## CDT LSP (LSP based C/C++ Editor)

+The Eclipse CDT project also provides an LSP based C/C++ Editor.
+Please see the [CDT LSP repo](https://github.com/eclipse-cdt/cdt-lsp#readme) for more details on that project and the future plans for language server protocol and clangd support in Eclipse CDT.

 ## Contributing

 [Contributions are always welcome!](./CONTRIBUTING.md)